sati-itas/Automated-Planning-Overview/README.md

 This repository provides a (small) overview of different planning domain modeling languages and planners that are related to Python.
 And some interesting sources and literature.

-# planning domain modeling languages
+# Planning domain modeling languages
 ## PDDL (Planning Domain Definition Language)
 ### Parser
 - [Automated Planning @PUCRS](https://github.com/pucrs-automated-planning/pddl-parser)